VoxelPrismatic/rabbit.nvim/lua/rabbit/plugins/carrot/README.md

 	- Fixed Bugs
 		- No longer hangs on cyclical collections
 		- Actually scope properly
+		- Now renames the first collection when hovering over the 'up' entry
 	- Known Issues
 		- *none*
 	- New Features